 On July 13, 2012, the Company filed a shelf registration statement on Form S-3 with the SEC, offering up to \$1.0 billion of our securities, including capital stock.
 The registration statement was declared effective on July 20, 2012.
-At March 31, 2015, approximately \$549.5 million of our securities, including capital stock was available for issuance under the registration statement.
+On May 6, 2015, the Company renewed its shelf registration statement, upsizing the amount of securities, including capital stock, available for issuance to \$750.0 million.
+At June 30, 2015, approximately \$750.0 million of the Company's securities, including capital stock, was available for issuance under the registration statement.

 On August 3, 2012, the Company completed a public offering of 1,800,000 shares of 8.25% Series A Cumulative Redeemable Preferred Stock and subsequently issued an additional 270,000 shares pursuant to the underwriters' over- allotment option with a liquidation preference of \$25.00 per share.
 The Company received total gross proceeds of approximately \$51.8 million.
 Net proceeds to the Company from the offering were approximately \$49.9 million, net of underwriting discounts, commissions and expenses.
 The Company's Series A Preferred Stock has no stated maturity and is not subject to any sinking fund or mandatory redemption.
 Under certain circumstances upon a change of control, the Company's Series A Preferred Stock is convertible to shares of the common stock.
 Holders of the Company's Series A Preferred Stock have no voting rights, except under limited conditions, and holders are entitled to receive cumulative cash dividends at a rate of 8.25% per annum of the \$25.00 per share liquidation preference before holders of the common stock are entitled to receive any dividends.
 Shares of the Company's Series A Preferred Stock are redeemable at \$25.00 per share plus accumulated and unpaid dividends (whether or not declared) exclusively at the Company's option commencing on August 3, 2017, or earlier under certain circumstances intended to preserve the Company's qualification as a REIT for federal income tax purposes.
 Dividends are payable quarterly in arrears on the 17th day of each March, June, September and December.
-As of March 31, 2015, the Company had declared all required quarterly dividends on the Company's Series A Preferred Stock.
+As of June 30, 2015, the Company had declared all required quarterly dividends on the Company's Series A Preferred Stock.